Overview

 GCP: The service account used by background persistence (configured via “Service Account Name”) needs roles/storage.objectAdmin on the bucket, plus iam.serviceAccounts.signBlob on the service account.

 AWS: Background persistence obtains AWS credentials through IRSA.
-The IAM role needs s3:GetObject, s3:PutObject, s3:DeleteObject, and s3:ListBucket on the bucket.
+The IAM role needs s3:GetObject, s3:PutObject, s3:DeleteObject, s3:ListBucket, and s3:GetBucketCors on the bucket.

 1. Create a container registry